top of page

 Paul

-A fun Bible story recounts how Paul raised a young man during a sermon.
+• A captivating Bible story recounts how Paul raised a young man during a sermon.

 Paul was giving a long-winded sermon late into the night.

-Eutychus was sitting on a windowsill, dozed off, and fell out of the window to his death below.
+Eutychus was sitting on a windowsill, dozed off, and fell out of the window to his death.

 Paul had to go down and revive the young man.